tranqui/sadkat/README.md

     pip install numpy scipy matplotlib

 on the command line.
-Note this command may require administrator privileges or to be run with the `--user` flag.
+Note this command may require administrator privileges or you must pass the additional `--user` flag.
 Alternatively, these packages are frequently bundled with scientific distributions of python, e.g. [anaconda](https://www.anaconda.com/).

 ### Windows